johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-11-04-typescript-dont-forget-build-action-for-implicit-referencing/index.md

 authors: johnnyreilly
 tags: [typescript, Definitely Typed, typescript, nuget]
 hide_table_of_contents: false
+description: 'TypeScript files in Visual Studio now implicitly reference each other.
+This caused problems for some projects and its important to check file settings.'
 ---

 As part of the [known breaking changes between 0.9 and 0.9.1](https://typescript.codeplex.com/wikipage?title=Known%20breaking%20changes%20between%200.8%20and%200.9&referringTitle=Documentation) there was this subtle but significant switch: